xcart/xcart-docs/_pages/kb_en/seo_and_promotion/business_promotion/discount_coupons.md

 ## Assigning Coupons to Random Products

-To limit coupons availability to a group of ramdom products a store admin should firt create a coupon as described [above](https://kb.x-cart.com/seo_and_promotion/business_promotion/discount_coupons.html#creating-a-coupon "Discount Coupons") paying special attention to the following setting:
+To limit coupons availability to a group of ramdom products a store admin should first create a coupon as described [above](https://kb.x-cart.com/seo_and_promotion/business_promotion/discount_coupons.html#creating-a-coupon "Discount Coupons") paying special attention to the following setting:
    * **Valid only for specific products** : Enable the option by setting the toggle to “YES”.

 Then it is necessary to assign the newly created coupon to products using one of the following ways:

 ### Through the "Products" Tab of a Coupon Details Page

+This is the most common way of assiging coupons to products as it does not require leaving the coupon set up page.

-The **Products** tab of the coupon details page (**Discounts** -> **Coupons**) becomes available as soon as a coupon with the **Valid only for specific products** property enable is created.
+The **Products** tab of the coupon details page (**Discounts** -> **Coupons**) becomes available as soon as a coupon with the **Valid only for specific products** property enable is created and allows assiging as many products to a coupon as a store admin may need.
 ![541-coupon-details-product-tab.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-coupon-details-product-tab.png)

-To assign a coupon to a goup of random products a store admin should:
+To assign a coupon to a group of random products a store admin should:

 1. Open the Products tab of the coupon details page
    ![541-coupon-details-add-products.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-coupon-details-add-products.png)